Waterlemon14/Shogimon/python_client/README.md

 poetry run python src/main_offline.py
 ```

-The game can be restarted at any point the program is running by clicking `R`.
+The offline version of the game can be restarted at any point of the program by clicking `R`.
+For the online implementation, a clean restart is needed (i.e., both the clients and the server).

 Disclaimer
 ---